 Yes, it can !!

 The way that data travels when using Vue is the same as on the image above but, with one significant improvement.
-Once the site is loaded in a browser, all of the other requests that are made on the page are done in DOM.
-This means each request using Vue, can reach all of the other elements easily.
+Once the site is loaded in a browser, all the other requests that are made on the page are done in DOM.
+This means each request using Vue, can reach all the other elements easily.

 Vue compiles the templates into a virtual Document Object Model or shortened “DOM”, which allows Vue to render page components in its memory before updating the browser.
 Combined with the ability to react to a platform (mobile, tablet or desktop), Vue is able to calculate the minimal number of components that need to be rendered and then applies the minimal amount of manipulation needed when the app changes it state.
 This way Vue makes sites feel smoother without additional complexity.